xuechen0510/xuechen0510.github.io/_pages/team.md

 * Yibo Cao
    * Supervisor: *Prof. Xiu-Bo Chen*
-   * Current Master student at the Beijing University of Posts and Telecommunications.
+   * Current Ph.D. student at the Beijing University of Posts and Telecommunications.